Embody Talk

 Center for Trauma and Embodiment's blog seriesĀ features podcast interviews with its team members, insightful essays from certifiedĀ providers, resources about the impact of trauma, embodiment practices, the relationship of power to the body, and beyond.

-In our fast-paced, achievement-driven society, the importance of play often goes unnoticed.
-Many adults see play as an activity reserved for children, something that loses its value once we...
+Ā In our fast-paced, achievement-driven society, the importance of play often goes unnoticed.
+Many adults see play as an activity reserved for children, something that loses its value once we step into...

 Stay trauma-informed with our newsletter.